Cokaine2912/Accenture-Forage/README.md

   There's a model ppt template provided in the program and you are expected to build a presentaion on it.
   Lastly, you will be presenting to Social Buzz and your Accenture team in person and this is done by recording your presentaion video

+* Files you will find in my Repository

+  1. The Modelled Data in Excel file format
+  2. Final Presentation in .ppt format
+  3. Power BI dashboard in both .pdf and .pbix formats